There are different types of treatment for childhood acute lymphoblastic leukemia (ALL).

 Some late effects may be treated or controlled.
 It is important to talk with your child's doctors about the possible late effects caused by some treatments.
 See the PDQ summary on Late Effects of Treatment for Childhood Cancer.

 The treatment of childhood ALL usually has three phases.

 The treatment of childhood ALL is done in phases:

-- Consolidation /intensification therapy: This is the second phase of therapy.
+- Consolidation /intensification: This is the second phase of treatment.
 It begins once the leukemia is in remission.
-The goal of consolidation/intensification therapy is to kill any remaining leukemia cells that may not be active but could begin to regrow and cause a relapse.
+The goal of consolidation/intensification therapy is to kill any leukemia cells that remain in the body and may cause a relapse.

-- Maintenance therapy: This is the third phase of treatment.
+- Maintenance: This is the third phase of treatment.
 The goal is to kill any remaining leukemia cells that may regrow and cause a relapse.
-Often the cancer treatments are given in lower doses than those used for induction and consolidation/intensification therapy.
+Often the cancer treatments are given in lower doses than those used during the remission induction and consolidation/intensification phases.
+Not taking medication as ordered by the doctor during maintenance therapy increases the chance the cancer will come back.
 This is also called the continuation therapy phase.